openebs-archive/openebs-docs/docs/installation.md

 <h4><a class="anchor" aria-hidden="true" id="Default-cStorSparsePool "></a>Default cStorSparsePool</h4>

 The OpenEBS installation will create defaul cstor sparse pool based on this configuration value.
-If "true" a default cstor sparse pool will be configured, if "false" it will not be configure a default cStor sparse pool.
+If "true", a default cstor sparse pool will be configured, if "false", it will not be configure a default cStor sparse pool.
+The default configured value is "false".
+The use of cStor sparse pool is for testing purposes only.

+**Example:**

 ```
 # environment variable